unite-cms/documentation/src/basic-concepts/README.md

 Each user of an organization can login into this organization but cannot access any domains unless he_she is a member of the domain.
 Users can become organization admins.
 Organization admins can invite new users, assign the administration role to existing users, create api keys, create new domains and are allowed to access all domains.

-Note: Because organization admins can bypass all security checks you should use an user account with organization admin privileges only for administrative tasks and use normal users for content editing.
+Note: Because organization admins can bypass all security checks you should use a user account with organization admin privileges only for administrative tasks and use normal users for content editing.

 ### API KEY

 Organization admins can create API keys.
 By using this keys, clients can access the GraphQL API.
-API keys can only access domains, they are members of.
+API keys can only access domains they are members of.
 One API key can be member of multiple domains, which is especially necessary if you want to create a reference between different domains.

 ### DOMAIN